-Erica Mena Shows Off Her Growing Baby Bump In A Two Piece Pretty Little Thing Set
+Erica Mena Shows Off Her Growing Baby Bump In A Two-Piece Pretty Little Thing Set

 “Ur having a baby girl,” another fan predicted.

-The “Where Do I Go From Here?” singer announced on Wednesday, October 2 that she and her fiance and fellow LHH star Safaree Samuels were expecting their first child together.
+The “Where Do I Go From Here?” singer announced on Wednesday, October 2, that she and her fiance and fellow LHH star Safaree Samuels were expecting their first child together.
 The couple took to Instagram to announce their upcoming baby with a series of photos.

-In the first photo announcing the pregnancy, the two are both topless as they reveal Mena’s baby bump.
-Samuels’ hands are on Mena’s breasts as she is holding the bottom of her stomach.
-Her voluminous hair is decked out in wavy curls as she wears a silk, white skirt.
-Samuels is also wearing white pants as the couple shares serious looks in the photo.
+In the first photo announcing the pregnancy, the two were both topless as they revealed Mena’s baby bump.
+Samuels’ hands were on Mena’s breasts as she was holding the bottom of her stomach.
+Her voluminous hair was decked out in wavy curls as she wore a silk, white skirt.
+Samuels was also wearing white pants as the couple shared serious looks in the photo.

 At the time of writing, the pregnancy announcement photo received more than 500,000 likes.
 The couple also received a plethora of comments from fans wishing them well.